Reporting elder abuse — who to call and what to expect

 Elder abuse is illegal in all states.
 It includes physical abuse, sexual abuse, emotional abuse, neglect, financial exploitation, and abandonment.
 Each type of abuse is handled by different agencies and processes.
 Financial abuse might be handled by Adult Protective Services.
 Physical abuse might be handled by law enforcement.
 Medical neglect might be handled by healthcare providers or social services.

 The process of reporting varies by state and by the type of abuse.
-In some states, certain professionals are mandated reporters, meaning they're required to report elder abuse if they suspect it.
-These might include healthcare providers, social workers, counselors, and others.
-If you're not a mandated reporter, reporting is optional but available.
+In most states, certain professionals are mandated reporters, meaning they're required to report elder abuse if they suspect it.
+These include healthcare providers, social workers, counselors, and others.
+If you're not a mandated reporter, reporting is voluntary but available.

 When you report, the agency that receives the report investigates.
 They interview your parent, they interview the alleged abuser, they gather evidence.
 If they find abuse occurred, they work toward stopping it and protecting your parent.
 The level of intervention depends on the severity of the abuse and what the law allows.